lauralazzaro/P1_backend/README.md

 # Overview

-Generate APIs with a Node.js server for website where users can evaluat hot spicy sauce.
+Generate APIs with a Node.js server for website where users can evaluate hot spicy sauce.

 <br/>